tripod31/lopython/readme.md

-lopython
+python macro sample for LibreOffice
 =====
 It's eclipse project,simple python macro sample for LibreOffice Calc.
-It displays content of active cell.
+It displays content of active cell in dialog.
 It can move active cell to up/downward.
 You can modify text in textbox.